What are custom correlations?

-Usually, links between objects are automatically imported with their plugin, but you can add new custom links.
-This is especially useful if you want to connect data from two different plugins, for example connecting objects from the GitHub plugin to objects from the Azure DevOps plugin.
+Usually, links between objects are automatically indexed with their data source, but you can add new custom links.
+This is especially useful if you want to connect data from two different data sources, for example connecting objects from the GitHub data source to objects from the Azure DevOps data source.

-Merge objects from different plugins into one object.
+Merge objects from different data sources into one object.